What is domain authority?

-Websites with a large number of high-quality inbound links score high in domain authority, while websites with low link equity score low domain authority.
+Websites with a large number of high-quality inbound links score higher in domain authority, while websites with low link equity score lower in domain authority.
 New websites typically start with a domain authority of 1.

 How can I test my site's domain authority?

 You can test your site’s domain authority by using Moz’s free domain analytics tool.

 Here are example domain authority scores of major websites based on July 2022 stats:

 What is a good domain authority to target?